 - salt and freshly cracked black pepper

-- 2 large bunches WELL WASHED fresh parsley, stems removed, finely minced (I pulsed it in a food processor)
+- 2 bunches fresh parsley, washed well, stems removed, finely minced (I pulsed it in a food processor)

-- 1/2 English cucumber, finely diced (the kind that comes wrapped in plastic, don't peel)
+- 1/2 English cucumber, unpeeled and finely diced

 - 1/2 medium red onion, finely diced